 Fields of concentration are fields of courses that students can select to build a body of knowledge in a particular domain that is both specialized and broad-based.
 At KCGI, we have identified eight categories of occupational domains that are closely watched by industry and where demand for ICT-related knowledge and skills is especially high.
 We select and group the courses according to purposes.
 Each student selects one field of concentration in accordance with the student's ambitions and goals, then focuses on studying that field.
+By acquiring units in various specialized fields, students can obtain a specialized-field certificate, proving specialized knowledge in that field.
 (For details on each field of concentration, please see p.
 19.)